hirg/plambda_analysis_framework/README.md

 StPriPTrkCuts               --proton track cuts class

-StPriTrkGeneralCuts         --genral primary cuts class used for event plane reconstruction and so on
+StPriTrkGeneralCuts         --general primary cuts class used for event plane reconstruction and so on

 StRefMultCorr               --STAR's centrality definition class